jmahmood/RED-STAR-WEIGHTLIFTING/README.md

 In this world, computing is scarce and power is rationed.
 Machines are judged not by spectacle, but by how little they waste.

-Red Star Weightlifting is a small tool in that tradition:
+RED ✪ STAR Weightlifting is a small tool in that tradition:

 - Minimal UI.
 No distractions.
 Avoid vanity that drains the battery.
 - Data is append‑only and human‑readable, because history must be durable.
-- Every action has a CLI equivalent in spirit, for those without access to a handset.
+- Every action has a CLI equivalent.
+A Linux CLI implementation exists for all core operations.
 - To carry an iPhone implies responsibility; to carry a watch implies readiness.

 > **MINISTRY OF STRENGTH — STAMP OF APPROVAL**
 > *“Serve the set.
 Record the truth.
 Waste nothing.”*

+*We’re leveraging vibes, not preaching.
+The story exists to explain our engineering goals: brutalist efficiency, respect for the lifter, and zero compromise on privacy.
+The framing is fictional and explanatory, not affiliated with any real political organization.*

 ---

+## Execution Model

+RED ✪ STAR Weightlifting is designed around a single constraint:

+**The workout must be executable with only a watch.**

+- The Apple Watch records all training data and maintains the authoritative log.
+- The iPhone does not issue commands to the watch during a session.
+- The phone exists to inspect, aggregate, export, and archive data already recorded.

+If the phone is absent, powered down, or disconnected, training continues uninterrupted.

+---

 ## Features
 - **Record lifts on wrist**: fast Apple Watch logging with plan‑driven workouts.
-- **Review progress**: sessions, exercise history, and PR insights on iPhone.
+- **Dock & review on phone** sessions, exercise history, and PR insights on iPhone.
-- **Plan sessions**: import/maintain a workout plan (JSON-based schema v0.4); the watch rotates days automatically.
+- **Plan sessions**: import/maintain a PLANSPEC workout plan (JSON-based schema, v0.4); the watch rotates days automatically.
-- **Export without friction**: one‑tap CSV export to phone, and file‑based backups.
+- **Export without friction**: one‑tap Logbook CSV export to phone, and file‑based backups.
 - **Offline‑first**: no network dependencies for core functionality.
 - **Widgets & complications**: “Next Up” watch complication and iOS widgets.